T. P. Senkumar: Career

 v Received Meritorious Service Award from Govt. of Kerala for handling Perumon train accident with most effective way in 1988.

 v Appreciation Letters for Investigation of important cases and Law &order situations.

-v Published a service story named "Ente Police Jeevitham" (DC Books Publications) April/2019.
+Published a service story named "Ente Police Jeevitham" (DC Books Publications) in April 2019.

 Medals and recognition

 In 2009, Senkumar was awarded the President's Medal for Distinguished Service.